By goal

 The difference is personalization and timing.
 A static widget shows the same complementary product to every buyer of Product X. An AI-driven upsell picks the complementary product based on cart contents, customer history, and the conversation context.

-Store profile: $300,000/month revenue, 3,000 tickets/month, 45,000 sessions/month, $67 AOV, in-house support at $11/ticket.
+Store profile: $300,000/month revenue, 3,000 tickets/month, 45,000 sessions/month, $67 AOV, in-house support at $11/ticket, roughly 2,500 contactable abandoned carts/month at an $80 cart value.
+Platform anchored on the Zipchat Growth plan at $129/month.

-Component 2 (conversion lift):
+Component 2 (conversion lift, causal-only):

-45,000 sessions x 22% interaction x 4% delta x $67 = $26,532/month
+45,000 sessions x 15% interaction x 0.6pt incremental delta x $67 = $2,714/month

 Component 3 (AOV lift):